libp2p/go-libp2p-http/README.md

 Package `p2phttp` allows to serve HTTP endpoints and make HTTP requests through [LibP2P](https://github.com/libp2p/libp2p) using Go's standard "http" and "net" stack.

-Instead of the regular "host:port" addressing, `p2phttp` uses a Peer ID instead and lets LibP2P take care of the routing, thus taking advantage of features like multi-routes,  NAT transversal and stream multiplexing over a single connection.
+Instead of the regular "host:port" addressing, `p2phttp` uses a Peer ID and lets LibP2P take care of the routing, thus taking advantage of features like multi-routes,  NAT transversal and stream multiplexing over a single connection.

 ## Table of Contents